 user guide - A guide to the dataset and list of variables (N.B.
 See the 2020 user guide for the combined files' user guide).

 The first field in each labels/captions/codes file is a unique identifier.
 While these are individual records, no personally identifying data is included.
+The data files are in CSV, XLSX or TSV TXT format.
+The datamaps/guides are in DOCX, XLSX and CSV formats.

 Most records include geospatial references, including local authority (LA) and LSOA (DZ in Scotland, SOA in N.I.).
 LA codes start with 'E06', 'W06', 'S12' or 'N09' and LSOA codes start with 'E01', 'W01', 'S01' or '95' (for N.I.).
 Geography files for these are not available with this record, as they are downloadable from the original source.